Arsuaga-Vazquez-Lab/Cancer_data_notes/README.md

 # Notes about cancer datasets
-There are multiple cancer datasets and accessing them can be sometime daunting.
+There are multiple cancer datasets and accessing them can be daunting.
 Here we are providing some useful information that may help you better navigate the platforms.

 ## The Cancer Genome Atlas [(TCGA)](https://www.cancer.gov/ccg/research/genome-sequencing/tcga)
 Clinical, biospecimen, molecular characterization, and imaging data for samples from 11,000 patients (USA) spanning [33 cancer types](https://www.cancer.gov/ccg/research/genome-sequencing/tcga/studied-cancers).
 Including Breast Cancer (TCGA-BRCA) with 1000+ patients